The Little Miami Scenic Trail (LMST) is one of the longest paved, multi-use trails in the United States.

 In 2016, Great Parks extended the Little Miami Scenic Trail by 3.15 miles to its current terminus near Beechmont Avenue and State Route 32.

 Great Parks is working with the City of Cincinnati to design this final phase, which includes a bridge over the Little Miami Scenic River, a retaining wall underneath the bridge and a tunnel under the State Route 32 westbound ramp to Beechmont Avenue.
-Design will be completed by spring 2019, with permitting and bidding completed by summer 2020.
-It is anticipated that construction will begin in fall 2020, with project completion in fall 2021.
+Design will be completed by summer 2020, with permitting and bidding completed by winter 2020.
+It is anticipated that construction will begin in spring 2021, with project completion in summer 2022.
 This funding brings Great Parks one step closer to connecting the Little Miami Scenic Trail to the city of Cincinnati as part of the statewide Ohio to Erie Trail.

 Project benefits include: